Jimmy-7664/ST-SSDL/README.md

-# <div align="center">How Different from the Past?
+# <div align="center">[NeurIPS 2025] How Different from the Past?
 Spatio-Temporal Time Series Forecasting with Self-Supervised Deviation Learning </div>

 * ### ST-SSDL Framework: